Anti-Americanism: Communist critiques

 Until its demise in 1991, the Soviet Union and other communist nations emphasized capitalism as the great enemy of communism, and identified the United States as the leader of capitalism.
 They sponsored anti-Americanism among followers and sympathizers.
 Russell A. Berman notes that in the mid-19th century, "Marx himself largely admired the dynamism of American capitalism and democracy and did not participate in the anti-Americanism that came to be the hallmark of Communist ideology in the twentieth century".
 O'Connor argues that, "communism represented the starkest version of anti-Americanism – a coherent world view that challenged the free market, private property, limited government, and individualism".

 The USA was and is heavily criticised by contemporary socialist nations and movements for imperialism, especially as a reaction to United States involvement in regime change.
 In the DPRK for example, Anti-Americanism comes not only from ideological opposition to the USA and its actions, but also as a result of allegations of biological warfare in the Korean War and bombing of North Korea.

 Authors in the West, such as Bertolt Brecht and Jean-Paul Sartre criticized the U.S. and reached a large audience, especially on the left.
 In his Anti-Americanism (2003), French writer Jean François Revel argues that anti-Americanism emerges primarily from anti-capitalism, and this critique also comes from non-communist, totalitarian regimes.

-America was criticised and denounced by Communists such as Mirsaid Sultan-Galiev during the Russian Civil War, on the grounds of it being a settler state.
+America was criticised and denounced by Communists such as Mirsaid Sultan-Galiev during the Russian Civil War.
 Galiev particularly emphasised native genocide of America and the institution of slavery.
 American treatment of minority groups such as natives and African-Americans would go on to be a continued point of opposition and criticism to the USA throughout the 20th century.

 The East German regime imposed an official anti-American ideology that was reflected in all its media and all the schools.
-Anyone who expressed support for the west would be investigated by the Stasi.
+Anyone who expressed support for the West would be investigated by the Stasi.
 The official line followed Lenin's theory of imperialism as the highest and last stage of capitalism, and in Dimitrov's theory of fascism as the dictatorship of the most reactionary elements of financial capitalism.
 The official party line stated that the United States had caused the breakup of the coalition against Hitler.
 It was now the bulwark of reaction worldwide, with a heavy reliance on warmongering for the benefit of the "terrorist international of murderers on Wall Street".
 East Germans were told they had a heroic role to play as a front-line against the Americans.
 However, Western media outlets such as the American Radio Free Europe broadcasts, and West German media may have limited Anti-Americanism.
 The official communist media ridiculed the modernism and cosmopolitanism of American culture, and denigrated the features of the American way of life, especially jazz music and rock and roll.